Johnctp/Terraform_Azurerm/README.md

 # Terraform_Azurerm
 Terraform azurerm projects
 01. Introduction
-. if you are planning to deploy a virtual machine in exist resource then you can directly use this.
+.
+If you are planning to deploy a virtual machine in exist resource group then you can directly use this module.

 Note:- This code is not tested in production.
 Hence, please check in dev environment before using in to the production.